-As you can imagine, both of these things are beneficial… to most mamas at least.
-Diastasis is a common during pregnancy and many exercises can make it worse or prevent it from healing.
+As you can imagine, both of these things are beneficial, to most mamas at least.
+Diastasis is common during pregnancy and many exercises can make it worse or prevent it from healing.
 Belly bands and proper exercises can correct it.
 Again, read more about correcting diastasis here.

-As far as belly bands go, there are MANY options out there.
+As far as belly bands go as postpartum must-haves, there are MANY options out there.
 This is the one I have.
 It’s not too expensive, it doesn’t make you too hot, it’s not that noticeable under clothes, and it really feels like it gives you some good back and abdominal support too.